ghaskins/riak_wiki/pages/Webmachine/Webmachine-Demo.md

 to_html(ReqData, Context) -> {"Hello, new world", ReqData, Context}.
 ```

-That's really it -- a working webmachine resource.
+That's really it -- a working Webmachine resource.
 That resource will
 respond to all valid GET requests with the exact same response.

 Many interesting bits of HTTP are handled automatically by